oasis-forever/mysql/README.md

 ---

-Check if the database, tables and record are created successfully.
+Check if the database, tables and records are created successfully.

 ```bash
 mysql> SHOW DATABASES;